mujeeb113366/ontotechtest/README.md

-# ontotechtest
+# Tech test
 Note: Floating Action Button (FAB) is used as the refresh button.
-It is located at the buttom right of the screen
+It is located at the bottom right of the screen

 # Improvement plans